Frequently Asked Questions

 The College of Business Administration undergraduate advisors can provide you with information about specific degrees

 and advice on your degree plan.
-Our BBA Majors page will give you an overview of the majors offered by the college.
+Our BBA degree plans will give you an overview of the majors offered by the college.
 Also the Career

 Center's office in 103 Union West can provide information on job salaries, job opportunities and market demand for certain degrees.

 What if I decide to change my major?